 In order to recognize the nation’s biggest contributors, WalletHub compared the 50 states and the District of Columbia across 22 key indicators of innovation-friendliness.
 Our data set ranges from share of STEM professionals to R&D spending per capita to tech-company density.
-Read on for our findings, commentary from a panel of experts and a full description of our methodology.

 Most Innovative States

 |Overall Rank*||State||WalletHub State Innovation Index||Human Capital||Innovation Environment|

 Note: With the exception of “WalletHub State Innovation Index,” all of the columns in the table above depict the relative rank of that state, where a rank of 1 represents the best conditions for that metric category.

 To help struggling local economies become more like successful tech-centric cities, we turned to a panel of experts for advice on stimulating innovation.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - How can state policymakers encourage and facilitate innovation?

 - What can policymakers do to assist those who may lose their jobs or otherwise be displaced by innovation across industries?

 - What skills best equip individuals to be competitive in a changing economic landscape?

 - In evaluating the best states for innovation, what are the top five indicators?